ronin1/fastapi-template/README.md

 - CMake Tools - Microsoft
 - Makefile Tools - Microsoft
 - Docker - Microsoft
-- YAML - Mot Microsoft: Red Hat 😅
+- YAML - Not Microsoft: Red Hat 😅

 This is the simplest setup.
 To start, change directory to project root in your shell, then: